-EnCana Marketing USA last week signed a binding agreement for 500 MMcf/d of natural gas capacity on the proposed 2 Bcf/d Rockies Express Pipeline with project partners Kinder Morgan Energy Partners LP (KMP) and Sempra Pipelines & Storage.
+EnCana Marketing USA has signed a binding agreement for 500 MMcf/d of natural gas capacity on the proposed 2 Bcf/d Rockies Express Pipeline with project partners Kinder Morgan Energy Partners LP (KMP) and Sempra Pipelines & Storage.
 In addition, KMP and Sempra entered into a purchase and sale agreement with EnCana Corp. for its KMP-operated subsidiary, Entrega Gas Pipeline Inc. Financial details of the transactions were not disclosed.

 The 1,350-mile, 42-inch pipe, which would be the largest one built in the United States in more than 20 years, would originate at the Cheyenne Hub in Weld County, CO, and extend to the Clarington Hub in eastern Ohio.
 Entrega is in the process of constructing the first segment of its 330-mile project, which extends from the Meeker Hub in Rio Blanco County, CO to the Wamsutter Hub in Sweetwater County, WY.
 Depending on regulatory approvals and additional shipper commitments, the pipeline would begin service in late 2007.